topydo/topydo/README.md

 How to use
 ----------

-Install with
+Install with:

     python setup.py build
     python setup.py install

-Before you do so, you can make set some preferences in lib/Config.py, as long as configuration files are not supported.
-This will be addressed soon.
+You can configure Topydo by adding a .topydo file in your home directory.
+An example configuration file can be found in the bin directory.

 Once installed, you can run 'topydo'.